MCP Reference: managedkafka

 create_connector

-You must also specify the connector configuration.
-The user should first be prompted on which connector type they want to create, and then provide the necessary properties for that connector type.
+The user should first be prompted on which connector type they want to create, and then provide the necessary properties for that connector type in the configs field.
 Only use the example configuration for reference.
 The following connector types are supported:

 • configs (required): Key-value pairs for connector properties.
 The available connector types are: